fleetdm/fleet/handbook/security.md

 a complex vulnerability reported to us that would require redesigning core parts of the Fleet architecture would not be fixable in 3 business days.

-For vulnerabilities reported by researchers: we ask and prefer to perform coordinated disclosure with the researcher.
+We ask for vulnerabilities reported by researchers and prefer to perform coordinated disclosure with the researcher.
 In some cases, we may take up to 90 days to fix complex issues, in which case we ask that the vulnerability remains private.